xmos/lib_camera/utils/xscope_fileio_guide.rst

 To install ``xscope_fileio`` host tool, please follow the steps below:

-.. tab:: Linux and Mac

-  1. Make sure you have a C compiler (e.g., gcc, clang) installed.
+1. Make sure you have a C compiler  installed.
+If you are developing on Windows, we recomend using VS tools with a ``cl`` compiler.

-.. tab:: Windows

-  1. Make sure you have activated VS tools environment and have ``cl`` compiler ready to use

 2. Open a terminal or command prompt.